Advisory Team

 Tom Rhea

-In the difficult age of pre-internet research, Tom Rhea worked for several years to develop his doctoral thesis: The Evolution of Electronic Musical Instruments in the United States, inspired by Benjamin Franklin Miessner’s earlier work in documenting the development of EMI’s.
+In the difficult age of pre-internet research, Tom Rhea worked for several years to develop his doctoral thesis: The Evolution of Electronic Musical Instruments in the United States, inspired by Benjamin Franklin Miessner’s earlier work in documenting the development of EMIs.
 For this project, he traveled the world, doing first-hand research that delved into areas of music history rarely explored.
-In doing so, he creating an unparalleled document of the birth of Electronic Music.
+In doing so, he created an unparalleled document of the birth of Electronic Music.
 After his thesis, he became interested in promoting synthesizer use and sales in the new industry of Electronic Music.
 His dissertation has been cited in The New Harvard Dictionary of Music and The New Grove Dictionary of Musical Instruments in articles written by Hugh Seymour Davies.

 Joining forces with Moog Music, Inc., he wrote the Owner’s Manuals for many of their iconic instruments, and created a curriculum for learning the synthesizer “Meet Moog and Make Music” – documents used by thousands to understand the complex world of synthesis.
 Rhea also worked marketing the Moog line, guiding the direction of many of their key promotions and sales demonstrations throughout the world.
 Contemporary Keyboard magazine employed Rhea to develop a set of monthly columns, called “Electronic Perspectives,” that brought the masses awareness of these significant-but-obscure, pre-synthesizer instruments.
 Oxylights, the world’s largest MIDI music and light show, was one of Tom’s many projects in this era.